amandeep15721/social-media-backend-clone/README.md

 A backend REST API for a social media platform built using \*\*FastAPI\*\*.

-This project implements core social media functionalities such as user authentication, post creation, and interaction with posts.
+This project implements core social media functionalities such as user post creation, and interaction with posts.